FAQ - Trade marks

 Firstly, do not panic.
 The letter may be very unpleasant, and demand lots of action and payments from you.
 Do not respond to it in any way, but do act urgently.
 We deal with these approaches frequently, and things are mostly not as bad as they first appear.
 Please get in touch with us and we will do our utmost to help you.

-A trade mark is a legal right which gives the owner the option to sue, in Court, a party who uses (including manufacturing and selling) the mark on their goods or services without authorisation.
+A trade mark registration is a legal right which gives the owner the option to sue, in Court, a party who uses the mark on their goods or services without authorisation.
 In some cases action can be taken against similar marks used on similar or even dissimilar goods or services.
 If such a Court action is successful, the owner may be granted, for example, damages and/or a Court Order requiring the other party to stop using their mark.
+A trade mark registration is also a property right, which can be bought and sold and licensed, and therefore may be a vluable asset for your company.

 Q. How do I obtain a Trade Mark Registration?

-Trade Marks are territorial, so a registration in one country does not grant you rights in another.
-A Trade Mark is obtained by applying to the Trade Mark office in the country (or region) of interest.
-In most countries, the application procedure includes an examination and marks which are already applied for and which are identical or similar to the mark applied for can be serious obstacles to registration or use of the mark of interest.
+Trade mark registrations are territorial, so a registration in one country does not grant you rights in another.
+A Trade mark registration is obtained by applying to the Trade Mark office in the country (or region) of interest.
+In most countries, the application procedure includes an examination and marks which are already applied for and which are identical or similar to the mark applied for can be serious obstacles to registration or use of the mark of interest. furthermore, most countries/regions have an opposition process that provides a mechanism for third parties to object to registration of your mark.

 Q. How long does it take to obtain a Trade Mark?

-This varies from country to country, but in general it may take 5 months to 18 months.
-Some territories have extreme delays, but in the United Kingdom and most European territories, the procedure takes less than a year.
+This varies from country to country, but in general it may take 1 months to 18 months.
+Some territories have extreme delays, but in the United Kingdom and most European territories, the procedure takes less than a year, if no third party opposition is filed.
 The important thing is to file the application, as the rights are effective as of the date of application.

 Q. How much does it cost to obtain a Trade Mark?